 If you prefer milky drinks

 Nespresso only has a few models that can make milk-based espresso drinks and they are quite expensive, such as Creatista and Lattissima.
-A more affordable solution is buying an external Aeroccino milk frother, or purchase the Nespresso Pixie and Aeroccino bundle.
+A more affordable solution is buying an external Aeroccino frother, or purchase the Nespresso Pixie and Aeroccino bundle.

 The Nespresso Pixie is a highly regarded coffee maker, and it’s entirely warranted.
 The fact it has been on the market for over a decade and is still one of Nespresso’s best-selling OriginalLine models tells you everything about how good it is.